The Derrida-Retaux model on a geometric Galton-Watson tree: Solvable discrete-time DR models with two parameters

 for $0\le s\le 1$.
 In particular, $\E(Y)= \alpha^{-1}$. \end{definition}

 In this section, we consider the generalized DR model \eqref{eqn:derridaRetauxGeneralized} with geometrically distributed $\tt R$ and initial distribution $\nu_{0}=\mathsf{LF}(\alpha,\beta)$, where $\alpha$ and $\beta$ are as specified.
 We demonstrate that, for each $n\in\N$, the distribution $\nu_{n}$ remains linear fractional, i.e.~$\nu_{n}=\mathsf{LF}(\alpha_{n},\beta_{n})$ for appropriate values of $(\alpha_{n},\beta_{n})$ that will be further specified below.
-Additionally, we show that, up to a reparametrization, the evolution of this sequence can be mapped to the recursion \eqref{eqn:recursiveEquationReducedB}.
+Additionally, we show that, up to a reparametrization, the evolution of this sequence can be mapped to the recursion \eqref{eqn:recursiveEquationReducedB} for a suitable function $\Psi$.

 If $Y \eqdist \mathsf{LF}(\alpha, \beta)$, then we infer from Definition~\ref{def-LF} that

 The geometric distribution appears as a special case of linear fractional distribution, namely $\mathcal{G}(p)=\mathsf{LF}(p,1-p)$ for all $p \in (0,1)$.
 Two well-known distributional identities for linear fractional distributions are next.